 6 Student Projects to Launch your Space Career!

-6 great ways to meet new people passionate about space, learn new skills and boost your CV!
+Six great ways to meet new people who are passionate about space, learn new skills and boost your CV!

-Not only are student projects great fun, they are also an excellent way to learn more about the space industry, meet other students and industry professionals and develop your skills!
+Not only are student projects great fun, but they are also an excellent way to learn more about the space industry, meet other students and industry professionals, and develop your skills.

 They are also a great way to boost your CV and show future employers your passion for the space sector!